nesfit/domainradar-infra/pipeline-all-in-one/README.md

 ### Accessing Kafka

 Should you need to connect to Kafka from the outside world, the two brokers are published to the host machine on ports **9093** and **9094**.
 You should modify your `/etc/hosts` file to point `kafka1` and `kafka2` to 127.0.0.1.

+The Compose configuration defines a *bridge* network `kafka-network`.
+You can add other containers to it and access Kafka using the same ports.
+The broker containers have fixed IPs: 192.168.45.10 and 192.168.45.20; however, you should always use the hostnames `kafka1` and `kafka2` to access them.

 Mind that in the default configuration, client authentication is **required** so you have to use one of the generated client certificates.
 You can also modify the broker configuration to allow plaintext communication (see below).